Canada Air Filtration Advisory: How Can Canadians Protect Their Lungs As Wildfire Smoke Spreads? Resource by Camfil, CA

 • fine particulate matter

-The Government of Canada, as well as other global health authorities such as the World Health Organization (WHO), regards PM2.5 as the greatest risk.
+The Government of Canada, as well as other global health authorities such as the World Health Organization (WHO), regard PM2.5 as the greatest risk.
 Once inhaled, smoke can cause mild symptoms such as headaches, a cough, and throat irritation.
 More serious short-term symptoms can include dizziness, wheezing, and heart palpitations.
 While the full extent of the damage of long-term exposure to fine particulate matter is still under research, exposure over time can lead to the worsening of respiratory and cardiovascular conditions (such as asthma, COPD, and ischemic heart disease).
 Particulate matter has been linked to a higher risk of premature death in those affected by such conditions.
-There are further investigations presently being done regarding the effects of PM1 particles also found in forest fire smoke, which attacks the body at a cellular level and once absorbed can remain indefinitely.
+There are further investigations presently being done regarding the effects of PM1 particles also found in forest fire smoke, which attacks the body at a cellular level and once absorbed, can remain indefinitely.

-How Can Health Impacts of Wildfire Smoke Be Mitigated?
 8 Best Tips for Reducing the Impact of Wildfire Smoke on Your Lungs

 Air filtration experts suggest that those residing within an affected area should protect themselves by: